deepdetail/mqlinux/README.md

 3. The default IP address for LAN is 192.168.1.254

-4. The console login for HDMI/TTL has no password
+4. The console login for TTL has no password

 ### TODO